 Praise, support and encouragement are at the heart of our ethos and play a major part in how we develop the children as learners.
-We celebrate all achievements no matter how small and endeavour to enable all children to feel good about their successes.
+We celebrate all achievements no matter how small and endeavour to enable all to feel good about their successes.

-In this ever changing world that we are living in, many jobs that our children will be doing have yet to be invented.
-With this in mind we have to endeavour to provide them with a curriculum that supports them on their academic journey and continues to equip them to deal with their educational career.
-We do hold onto some long standing traditions though and value the place of these within a modern day curriculum, such as the House System within the junior department and the celebrations of children’s achievements each week in our ‘Learner of the Week’ assemblies.
+In this ever changing world, many jobs that our pupils will undertake have yet to be invented.
+With this in mind, we endeavour to provide a curriculum that supports their academic journey and equips them to deal with their educational career.
+We do hold onto some long standing traditions though and value the place of these within a modern day curriculum, such as the House system and the celebrations of children’s achievements each week in our ‘Learner of the Week’ assembly.

-We place great emphasis upon the children having high standards of behaviour, and we strive to instil important values and standards to this end to develop our children to become good citizens now, and in the future, within a modern Sheffield, Britain and World.
+We place great emphasis upon the pupils having high standards of behaviour, and we strive to instil important values and standards to this end to develop them to become good citizens now, and in the future, within a modern Sheffield, Britain and World.

 Staff are dedicated, hardworking and committed to encouraging your child to be the best that they can be.
 They are always willing and able to answer any questions that you may have and spend time with you sharing what we are aiming to achieve.

-You will always be most welcome within school, and I hope that if you have the time, you will come in to school and talk to us about our vision for your child.
+You will always be most welcome at Charnock, and I hope that if you have the time, you will come in to school and talk to us about our vision for your child.
 Only by visiting Charnock and witnessing the pupils in action, will you realise how amazing they are!